3 simple steps

 While you might rely on your salary to do this, should you pass away before marking these milestones, your child or children might not be able to have some of the things you assumed they would.
 Life insurance for parents pays out a cash lump sum if you die, enabling them to have the lifestyle you want to provide.

-Do I need life cover?
+Do I need life insurance?

 This depends on your family’s own individual circumstances and on things such as whether your mortgage has been paid off and how much you have put away in savings.